yhayrapetyan/dockerMagento/README.md

 # 🧹 Magento2-Docker Setup Guide

 This guide will help you set up a Magento 2 project inside Docker.
 It assumes you already have a Magento 2 project and want to get it running locally using Docker.
-### The instructions and configurations (especially Nginx) are generally fine, but there might be some cases where errors could occur.
+### The instructions and configurations are generally fine, but there might be some cases where errors could occur (especially Nginx).
 If you face any issues, please feel free to open an issue.

 ---